 Approximately 30 students apply each year.
 Eight to ten students are admitted each year to the Nuclear Medicine Technology program with the curriculum beginning in September (fall quarter) to this full-time (40 hours a week) program.
 The curriculum begins fall quarter each year and continues for 18 consecutive months.
 In this program, you’ll spend twelve months in clinical sites working alongside certified nuclear medicine technologists to learn all aspects of the field.
 Classes are held at Bellevue College (BC) and also at clinical sites located in the Puget Sound area and central Washington.
 Those attending classes in central Washington and south Puget Sound area participate in the classroom portion of the program via two-way videoconferencing from the Columbia Basin College (CBC) health sciences complex in Richland, WA and Tacoma Community College (TCC).

 All prospective students are strongly encouraged to familiarize themselves with the program prerequisites prior to reaching out so that we may assist you in the most efficient way!
-Learn more about the nuclear medicine AA degree prerequisites…
+Visit our course catalog to learn more about the nuclear medicine AA degree prerequisites.
+If you would like our program chair to review your previous coursework to see if it might meet prerequisite requirements, please complete and submit the Nuclear Medicine Technology prerequisite tracking worksheet.

 A minimum of two observations are required for the Nuclear Medicine Technology program and should be completed prior to the first interview.
 Learn more about observations…